Last updated on August 8, 2022

 Mayor outlines his recommendations for new government structure

-Mayor Frey will presented his recommended executive government structure proposal to the Minneapolis City Council’s Committee of the Whole.
+Mayor Frey presented his recommended executive government structure proposal to the Minneapolis City Council’s Committee of the Whole.